Skip to Main Content

 Smith joined Samaritan Health Services in 1992.
 He has served the system in various capacities, including controller and chief financial officer for Samaritan Albany General Hospital and then vice president and corporate controller for Samaritan’s corporate operations.
 In 2012, Smith was named chief financial officer and then in 2018, added senior vice president to his responsibilities.

 Smith is a certified public accountant in Oregon and a fellow in the Healthcare Financial Management Association.
-He earned a bachelor’s degree in accounting from California State University, Chico, Calif., and a master’s degree in business administration from George Fox University, Portland, Ore.
+He earned a bachelor’s degree in accounting from California State University, Chico, and a master’s degree in business administration from George Fox University, Portland, Oregon.

 Robert J. Turngren, MD, MBA

-Upon completing his training, he practiced 16 years at the Carle Clinic in Urbana, Ill., opening the first satellite clinic in Monticello, Ill., a community of 5,000.
-His practice was full spectrum family medicine, including an active obstetrical practice and logging 10,000 hours in the level one trauma center at the Carle Foundation Hospital.
+He practiced for 16 years at the Carle Clinic in Urbana, Illinois, opening the first satellite clinic in Monticello, Illinois.
+His practice was full-spectrum family medicine, including obstetrics, and he logged 10,000 hours in the Level I trauma center at the Carle Foundation Hospital.